dishydammy/credit-card-fraud-detection/README.md

 # Credit Card Fraud Detection Project

-This project focuses on detecting fraudulent credit card transactions using machine learning models.
-The dataset contains transactions made by European cardholders over two days in September 2013, with 492 frauds out of 284,807 transactions, making it a highly imbalanced classification problem.
+This project focuses on detecting fraudulent credit card transactions using machine learning.
+The dataset contains transactions with 492 frauds out of 284,807 transactions, making it a highly imbalanced classification problem.

 ## Dataset